Why Gummy Vitamins Work So Well

 Line extensions are easier when “experience” is modular

-One underrated advantage of gummies is how often you can evolve the consumer experience without rebuilding the entire product concept.
-With the right controls, you can adjust the feel and flavor profile in a structured way while keeping your core design intact.
+One underrated advantage of gummies is how easily you can evolve the consumer experience without rebuilding the whole product.
+With the right controls, you can adjust feel and flavor profile in a structured way while keeping the core design intact.

 The key is managing any change under formal change-control: updated specs, documented rationale, and stability considerations so the new version performs just as reliably as the original.